cassioscabral/rateissuesfront/README.md

 ### Tools, packages and stuff used on this project

   - the react-webpack generator from Simon Bailey and its default packages
-  - using airbnb preset on Atom jscs linter
+  - using google preset on Atom jscs linter